njh/sonoff-ota-flash-cli/README.md

 Installation
 ============

-Either download the whole repo as [zip file], or just download the bash script using:
+Either download the whole repo as a [zip file] or just download the bash script using:

 ```sh
 curl -O https://raw.githubusercontent.com/njh/sonoff-ota-flash-cli/main/sonoff-ota-flash.sh